 Our team will recommend a range of internal marketing strategies to help you capitalize on your greatest asset – patients who are already in your practice.
 Once we’re in alignment on strategy, we’ll develop the campaigns and coach your team on implementation.

-Dental Office Brochures and New Patient Packets
+Dental Brochures & Patient Packets

 White coat syndrome is a proven problem.
 Patients start to tune out what you’re saying because their mind is busy processing their diagnosis and “how am I going to pay for this?”
 It also means they are missing out on important information.
 Your solution?
 A beautifully designed practice brochure that provides a practice overview, the doctor’s bio, and a list of valued services all while reflecting your values and philosophy of care.
 The new patient pocket folder holds treatment plans, financial arrangements, post-op instructions, and lets you present your care more professionally.